Please don’t hesitate to call us directly or send message or mail us. We we are always happy to talk to you at any time.

 Explore and enjoy the natural beauty of Sabha Pokhari.
 Take a refreshing bath and offer prayers for blessings.
 Capture the picturesque views and prepare your meals.
 Spend the night at the same hut.

 On this day, start your trek early after having breakfast and packing your luggage.
-You will pass through Dharma Dhoka (4278 m), Rato Wodar (4022 m), and reach Selele (4178 m) before finally arriving at Mathillo Handung (2847 m).
-Stay overnight at a hut there.
+You will reach Anande in the evening for your overnight stay at a your Tent.

-Prepare and have breakfast at the hut, then pack your luggage and start descending the hill for approximately 4-6 hours until you reach the Phakuwa tea house.
+Prepare and have breakfast at your camp site.
+Then pack your luggage and start descending the hill for approximately 4-6 hours until you reach Mangsima.
+Your overnight stay at a home in Mangsima village.